sreedeepEK/torchie/README.md

 ## Torchie: The unofficial Pytorch Chatbot

 ### Description
 Torchie is a tool designed to extract and retrieve information efficiently from PyTorch documentation.
 It aims to navigate the extensive PyTorch resources and provide quick access to relevant insights, making it easier for users to find the information they need without any hassle.
-[Click here to see the live demo.](https://huggingface.co/spaces/sreedeepEK/torchie)
+[Click here to try Torchie.](https://huggingface.co/spaces/sreedeepEK/torchie)

 ### Project Status
 This project is currently under development.
 Features and functionalities are being continuously added.